 34.2 No employee may accumulate, nor have current credit for, more hours than provided above.
 Management may not unreasonably deny a request to take vacation.
 The employee is responsible to request vacation in a reasonably timely manner.
-When an employee is denied vacation time which causes his/hertheir accumulation to reach the maximum accrual limit and the employee requested the vacation ninety (90) days in advance of the vacation period, then any excess accrual caused by the denial shall be paid in cash.
+When an employee is denied vacation time which causes their accumulation to reach the maximum accrual limit and the employee requested the vacation ninety (90) days in advance of the vacation period, then any excess accrual caused by the denial shall be paid in cash.

-34.3 Employees shall be employed by the City for six (6) complete months prior to using any vacation.
-However, in unusual circumstances the City Manager's Office may approve use of vacation time prior to the employee completing six (6) complete months with the City.

-- 34.34 A time off calendar (as maintained in TeleStaff) shall be maintained and shall be available to the employees.
+34.3 A time off calendar (as maintained in TeleStaff) shall be maintained and shall be available to the employees.
 All classifications will utilize TeleStaff for scheduling and time off requests.
-Vacation scheduling shall be approved by the City prior to being taken with due regard for the employee's needs and the City's need to provide services. - 34.45 Vacation shall not be used for industrial injury leave or to extend a date of retirement. - 34.56 Regular Part-time employees shall accrue vacation time on a prorated basis based on hours in paid status. - 34.67 Vacation Sell Back: - 34.67.1 Employees with ten (10) years of service with the City may "sell back" up to eighty (80) hours of vacation accrual once per calendar year, provided he/she hasthey have eighty (80) hours of vacation remaining after the sell back. - 34.67.2 Effective December 2017, and during the month of December of each year thereafter, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual in the following calendar year.
+Vacation scheduling shall be approved by the City prior to being taken with due regard for the employee's needs and the City's need to provide services.

+34.4 Vacation shall not be used for industrial injury leave or to extend a date of retirement.

+34.5 Regular Part-time employees shall accrue vacation time on a prorated basis based on hours in paid status.

+34.6 Vacation Sell Back:

+34.6.1 Employees with ten (10) years of service with the City may "sell back" up to eighty (80) hours of vacation accrual once per calendar year, provided they have eighty (80) hours of vacation remaining after the sell back.

+34.6.2 Effective December 2017, and during the month of December of each year thereafter, there will be an open enrollment period during which each bargaining unit member must make an irrevocable election to "sell back" vacation accrual in the following calendar year.
 The number of hours that the bargaining unit member will sell back must be indicated at that time.
-Failure to submit an irrevocable election form shall be the same as electing not to sell back vacation leave. - 34.67.3 Payment for the vacation "sell back" shall be made no earlier than June 30 of the following year and must be made by the first paycheck in December of the following year.
+Failure to submit an irrevocable election form shall be the same as electing not to sell back vacation leave.

+34.6.3 Payment for the vacation "sell back" shall be made no earlier than June 30 of the following year and must be made by the first paycheck in December of the following year.
 A bargaining unit member who has elected to sell back vacation but has not done so by the first paycheck in December, will be automatically cashed out for the number of hours elected (subject to the limits in Article 34.7.1) on the second paycheck in December.